ccecka/BLAM/README.md

 1. Map the call to an equivalent call that can be sent back to the customization point.
 This can be used to easily provide new entry point interfaces that default parameters or provide interface conveniences.

 2. "Decay" the operation to a weaker operation. e.g. GEMM can be evaluated with multiple GEMVs.
-This can be used to implement/test new backends quickly: implementating AXPBY could provide the necessary functionality for nearly all of BLAS.
+This can be used to implement/test new backends quickly: implementating AXPBY/DOT could provide the necessary functionality for nearly all of BLAS.

 3. Statically fail, with function signature + error message.